HiteJinro

 Jinro soju is known by the brand name Chamisul (참이슬), which is the world's most popular liquor.
 Part of their marketing strategy is to use temperature sensitive paper on their bottle label.
 A tab in the shape of an Asiatic Toad (the company's mascot) is white when the bottle is warm and becomes blue when the bottle is cold, indicating that the soju is ready to drink.

-Jinro has been named the top-selling spirit in the world in the Millionaires' Club 2016, after selling 73.8m 9-litre in the year 2015.
+Jinro was named the top-selling spirit in the world in the Millionaires' Club 2016, after selling 73.8m 9-litre in the year 2015.